• Skip to primary navigation

 • If you cannot find them, use any kind of sausage you like instead.
 Kielbasa, Spanish chorizo (not hot), or andouille would be fine.

-• I have already made this potato stew with frankfurters, chorizo, typical German sausages like bratwurst, grilling sausages, or smoked sausages.
+• I have already made this potato stew with frankfurters, chorizo, and typical German sausages, such as bratwurst, grilling sausages, or smoked sausages.

-• Sometimes, when I have leftover already grilled sausages from a garden party or another fest, I cut those in slices, make a potato stew and warm the slices in the stew.
-Quick and delicious!
+• Sometimes, when I have leftover grilled sausages from a garden party or another fest, I cut them into slices, make a potato stew, and warm the slices in the stew.
+It's quick and delicious!

 • And if you have more leftover frozen sausages, learn How to Cook Frozen Sausages.